Nand321/Colours/README.md

 # Colours
-Testing gitnub functionalities using this repo
+Testing github functionalities using this repo